Who is Leatherbound?

-I found my quality of life in Taiwan to be surprisingly good, and found my stay extended indefinitely.
+I found my quality of life in Taiwan to be surprisingly good, and a one year stay quickly turn into several.

 Here, I also found myself an excellent situation to restart my small business ambitions.

 Eventually an idea led me to leather, and in 2016, I bought my first supplies and started learning the ropes of the craft.

 While I was quite anxious to start the business, I quickly realized, it was going to take some real time to develop the skills to produce the standard of work that I had envisioned.

 I spent the next two years spending almost all of my free time making leather goods.
 Finally, in 2018, things started coming together and I launched Leatherbound.

 Thanks to the wonderful response to my work, I relinquished my teaching position in 2019 to do leatherwork full-time.
 I feel very fortunate to be able to work at something I really enjoy, and I am grateful to my customers for their support!